What is Flexible Office Space?

 …this is really really important to understand.

 Leases generally require you to commit and sign for a period of 3 to 20 years.
-These are typically quite complicated transactions which which require advice from agents and lawyers to negotiate a deal on your behalf.
+These are typically quite complicated transactions which require advice from agents and lawyers to negotiate a deal on your behalf.

 Because the monthly cost is subject to so many variables, this can end up being quite cheap or ridiculously expensive.
 You should take on a conventional lease when you know you’re going to be there for a while and not change too much in size (or open other offices if you grow).
 Also, if you really want to kit out the office how you want.